Donald WOODS CBE (1933-2001)

 "You took your separatist viewpoints with you when you went to study law at the University of Cape Town.
 There you met a lecturer that changed your way of thinking.
 Today he is a judge in Namibia."

-A voice then boomed over the studio guests, who included Woods's wife Wendy, his five children, his brother and British businessman Sir Richard Branson demanding: "What do you plead, guilty or not guilty?" and Judge Levy, his former lecturer, walked into the studio and embraced Woods.
+A voice then boomed over the studio guests, who included Woods's wife Wendy, his five children, his brother and British businessman Richard Branson demanding: "What do you plead, guilty or not guilty?" and Judge Levy, his former lecturer, walked into the studio and embraced Woods.

 "What is the verdict on Donald Woods?"
 Aspel asked Levy.